Worms from compost in a man's hand.

 They are also small (usually less than 8cm in size), more lively than other worms and breed rapidly.

-They are also resilient worms that reproduce quickly and have evolved to tolerate a wider degree of temperatures, acidity and moisture than most other worms.
+These resilient worms reproduce quickly and have evolved to tolerate a wider degree of temperatures, acidity and moisture than most other worms.

 They are often considered the best option for use in worm farming, although some studies suggest the African Nightcrawler produces better quality compost, and is better at removing heavy metal from compost.